1. Output information

 Multi-factor productivity (MFP) data are required by analysts working in academia and in different government departments to fully analyse changes to the UK economy.

 For any given change in output, MFP measures the amount that cannot be accounted for by growth in inputs of quality-adjusted labour and capital.
-This, along with other changes highlighted through growth accounting, provides insights for policymakers into the drivers of productivity and can highlight areas that require a greater focus.
-The estimates can also be used to inform policymakers of the changes in the capacity of the UK economy, which can be helpful for setting specific policy, such as interest rates.
+These changes provide insights for policymakers into the contributors to productivity, and can also show areas that require a greater focus.
+The estimates can also be used to inform policymakers of changes in the capacity of the UK economy, which can be helpful for setting specific policy, such as interest rates.

-We review user feedback frequently and take any suggestions into account when reviewing development goals for MFP statistics to make sure their coverage meets user needs.
-We hold an annual user forum to discuss recent development work and gather feedback.
-We also work with the Economic Statistics Centre of Excellence (ESCoE) and other leading academics to improve our MFP estimates.
+We review user feedback frequently and take any suggestions into account when reviewing our development goals for MFP statistics to ensure their coverage meets user needs.
+We also work with the Economic Statistics Centre of Excellence (ESCoE) and other academics to improve our MFP estimates.

 Accuracy and reliability